POST-OP CARE

 Some discomfort and swelling are normal after an extraction.

-• Take pain relievers as prescribed, or follow our recommended over-the-counter pain management protocol.
-Contact us if the medication doesn’t seem to be helping.
+• Take pain relievers as prescribed, or follow our OTC pain protocol.
+Contact us if medication isn’t helping.

 • If antibiotics were prescribed, finish the full course—even if you feel better.

-• After 24 hours, return to your usual oral hygiene routine—brushing twice and flossing once daily—but avoid the area around the extraction site for the first 3 days.
+• After 24 hours, return to brushing twice and flossing once daily—but avoid the extraction area for the first 3 days.

 When to Contact Us